-22. MPSAS 1 requires the separate disclosure of material items.
+22. MPSAS 1, Presentation of Financial Statements, requires the separate disclosure of material items.
 The materiality of an item is determined with reference to the nature or size of that item.
 When assessing the materiality of related party transactions, the nature of the relationship between the reporting entity and the related party, and the nature of the transaction, may mean that a transaction is material regardless of its size.